The New England Journal of Medicine December 13, 2018

 Population

-Patients with heart failure and moderate-to-severe or severe secondary mitral regurgitation
+Heart failure patients with severe secondary mitral regurgitation

 Comparator